sapphiredev/website/README.md

 After forking/cloning this repo to a folder locally:

 1. Install dependencies with `yarn`.
-2. Run `yarn dev` to start the NextJS dev server
+2. Run `yarn start` to start the Docusaurus dev server

 ## Special thanks